4 min read

 Is there a Value-added Tax (VAT) for Cryptocurrencies and Digital Tokens?

 Before the introduction of the formal tax regulation for digital assets, there was a dilemma in Europe, and therefore in Serbia as well, about whether there was an obligation to pay value-added tax for digital assets for VAT taxpayers.
 This dilemma was first resolved in Serbia in 2017 with the stance taken by the Ministry of Finance in its official opinion.
 At that time, the Ministry took a peculiar position that the turnover of cryptocurrencies is subject to VAT.
-Due to the absence of a clear legal framework, the legal system at that time did not recognize the different types of digital assets (virtual currencies and digital tokens) as there is today.
+Due to the absence of a clear legal framework, the legal system at that time did not recognize the different types of digital assets (virtual currencies and digital tokens) as they are recognized after the adoption of the Law.

 Today, however, contrary to the earlier opinion of the Ministry of Finance the amendments to the Law on the value-added tax introduced a tax exemption for the transfer of virtual currencies and the exchange of virtual currencies for FIAT currency, without the right to deduct the input VAT.
 This essentially means that the entity selling virtual currencies is not obliged to calculate and pay the VAT.